foomo/foomo-docs/foomo/docs/security/macos.md

   - [ ] Encrypt [Time Machine](https://support.apple.com/en-us/HT201250) backups; restrict to approved destinations only, such as a designated, encrypted network share, to prevent data leakage via backups.

 - Software Update and Patching
   - [ ] Enable automatic OS updates, app updates, background updates, and Rapid Security Responses (RSR).
 Timely patching is one of the most effective security measures.
+Rapid Security Responses are a new type of software release for macOS, iOS and iPadOS.
+They deliver important security improvements between software updates – for example, improvements to the Safari web browser, the WebKit framework stack, or other critical system libraries.
+They may also be used to mitigate some security issues more quickly, such as issues that might have been exploited or reported to exist “in the wild.”
     ```bash
     # Manually check for available software updates
     softwareupdate -l